-For many in Japan, bathing is a meditative practice - a time to renew, revive, relax and cleanse the soul.
+For many in Japan, bathing is more than a bath.
+It is akin to a meditative practice - a time to renew, revive, relax, and cleanse the soul.
 Beyond cleansing the body, the bath is viewed as a time and place to wash away the cares and worries of the day.

 Bathing is done in two phases.
 The first step is to cleanse the body.
 Usually the cleanse is performed in a small shower, or by using splashes of bathwater scooped with a hinoki wood bucket before proceeding into the bathtub to soak.
 Either way, the idea is to always clean off the body before entering the bath.
 If traveling to Japan and using public baths or hot springs, this is an essential step that would be considered a social faux pas to skip.
 Cleansing before entering the bath is considerate of others and also allows for a more relaxing bath experience.

 Soaking and relaxing in the bath is just that - pure enjoyment.
 This is a time and place to be present and reconnect with yourself after a busy day.